Fundamentals

 5000m+~60 min+City-wide structural analysis

-Computing metrics at multiple distances simultaneously reveals how urban structure varies across scales.
+Computing metrics at multiple distances reveals how urban structure varies across scales.
 For example, a street may be highly central at 800m (locally important) but not at 5000m (not a major through-route).
-The minutes parameter can also be used as an alternative to specifying distances directly.

 Edge rolloff